 Having never had a real couch before, I was thrilled and watched in awe as the new wife power-tooled the two pieces back to their former glory.

 In the ensuing decade and then some, sex and love and happily-ever-after were attempted on its cushions.
-Art was marveled at, stories were written and when sick, it was the best place to curl up and become a little girl again.
+Art was marveled at from its comfort, stories were written and, when sick, it was the best place to curl up and become a little girl again.

 Until, without enough warning, life flooded with unending loss.
 That couch became a refuge to hide in, often with take-out and TV to numb and soothe everything from too much of too much.

 In the midst of all this, Jupiter the kitten unexpectedly arrived.

 Those first few weeks, it was the perfect place for him to hide under when – little and frightened – he waited for me, the mommy-can-opener, to return back from some unnecessary errand and love and feed him.
 Not necessarily in that order.

 However, as several house guests observed, when I wasn’t home, he retreated back under and waited.